 |Subject||Distribution of Marks||Total Marks|

-Candidate has to attempt two questions within 90 minutes.
+A candidate has to attempt two questions within 120 minutes.
 The drawing aptitude is judged on the following aspects –

 - Drawing from memory through pencil sketch on themes from day to day experiences.

-The Answer to each question in the ‘drawing’ paper will be examined by more than one examiner independently and the marks are to be averaged.
-The primary emphasis in scoring the drawing section is on the candidate’s drawing, imagination and observation skills.
-The candidate’s sense of proportion and perspective are also evaluated together with sense for colour and composition.
+The Answer to each question in the ‘drawing’ paper will be examined by more than one examiner independently and the marks will be averaged.
+The primary emphasis in scoring the drawing section will be on the candidate’s drawing, imagination and observation skills.
+The candidate’s sense of proportion and perspective will also be evaluated together with sense for colour and composition.